5 fun tongue twisters in Spanish

 One of the most difficult things about learning Spanish is banter.
 We all have a unique personality in our native language, but it’s difficult for a beginner to show off that same personality in Spanish.
-As my Spanish conversation skills improved over time, I was able to use funny Spanish jokes to break the ice.
+As your Spanish conversation skills improve over time, you will be able to use funny Spanish jokes to break the ice.
 From meeting new people to making friends, using your Spanish language skills (good or bad) can be a fun way to show your personality.
-Trabalenguas or tongue twisters in Spanish definitely work as this kind of ice breaker.
+Trabalenguas or tongue twisters in Spanish definitely work as this kind of icebreaker.
 Here are five fun tongue twisters in Spanish for you to try.

-Practising tongue twisters in Spanish is helpful to improve your pronunciation.
-English-speakers make the same common pronunciation mistakes when they learn to speak Spanish.
+Practicing tongue twisters in Spanish is helpful to improve your pronunciation.
+English speakers make the same common pronunciation mistakes when they learn to speak Spanish.
 Fine-tuning your mistakes is good for your conversation skills.

 In fact, the top 20 most spoken words in Spanish include a lot of prepositions and short words.
 These words are tiny but important.
 Pronouncing them correctly means you can be understood by native Spanish speakers.
 Messing them up can give you something to laugh about with a new friend.
 Besides, Spanish tongue twisters are fun.
 Full stop.

-For practising tongue twisters, the concept is the same as working on pronunciation.
-Here are our steps for how to practise Spanish tongue twisters.
+For practicing tongue twisters, the concept is the same as working on pronunciation.
+Here are our steps for how to practice Spanish tongue twisters.